 Taking on The Wrong Client or Project

-Have a clear image in mind of the type of customer or project you feel comfortable taking on.
+Make clear what type of client or project you are comfortable taking on.
 Stick close to that image.
 Don’t take on all clients and all projects or be a jack of all trades.
 Focus on a particular niche and specialise in perfecting your skills in providing solutions to your niche market needs.After you understand the project scope well, you can assign resources to the project.
 Click To Tweet

 Being Arrogant and Overconfident